greenpeace/p3_ship-map/README.md

 ### Making changes

-Now that your development environment is configure, you can get started editing the code.

 #### File structure

 * */.sassrc.json*: This contains image dimensions for the popups and icons displayed on the map.